-In contrast, a flexible environment runs your application in Docker containers on Compute Engine virtual machines (VMs), which have fewer restrictions.
+In contrast, a flexible environment runs your application in Docker containers on Google Compute Engine virtual machines (VMs), which have fewer restrictions.
 For example, you can use the programming language or library of your choice, write to disk, and even run multiple processes.
 You also have the choice of Compute Engine machine types for your instances.
 For more information about App Engine environments, see The App Engine Standard Environment and App Engine Flexible Environment.

 In this lab, you deploy a quiz application into App Engine flexible environment, and leverage App Engine features like versions and traffic splitting.